Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Instance-ID-Node.md

 When Unity uses dynamic instancing, instance IDs might not be consistent across multiple frames.

-When you use an XR camera setup, this node has the same behavior as the [Stereo Eye Index](Eye-Index-Node).
+When you use an XR camera setup, this node has the same behavior as the [Eye Index Node](Eye-Index-Node).

 ## Ports